Skip to main content

 Transcatheter mitral valve repair (MitraClip)

-Mitral valve regurgitation is a heart condition that causes blood to leak back from the left lower chamber (left ventricle) to the left upper chamber (left atrium) through the diseased mitral valve.
-Your mitral valve may be leaking due to degeneration of the valve itself or due to an enlarged heart.
+Your mitral valve may be leaking due to degeneration of the valve, or due to an enlarged heart.
 When patients with mitral valve regurgitation develop symptoms or their heart function declines, mitral valve repair or replacement is recommended.

 What is transcatheter mitral valve repair (MitraClip)?

-If you are at high risk to undergo conventional open-heart surgery, the mitral valve can be repaired with a catheter-based system from a vein in the groin using a minimally invasive procedure called MitraClip transcatheter mitral valve repair, or TMVR.
+If you are at too high a risk for conventional open-heart surgery, your mitral valve may be repaired through a minimally invasive catheter-based procedure called MitraClip transcatheter mitral valve repair (TMVR).
+During the procedure, a catheter is inserted through a vein in the groin.

 Our specialized interventional cardiologists at the UF Health Cardiovascular Center in Jacksonville have successfully used transcatheter mitral valve repair (MitraClip) to improve the quality of life for patients like you throughout the region.